xiaoxuwu/syl-api/README.md

 # syl-api

-This repo is part of https://github.com/xiaoxuwu/ShopYourLinks
+This repo is part of https://github.com/xiaoxuwu/ShopYourLinks.
+See the frontend source code here: https://github.com/xiaoxuwu/syl-frontend.git.

 ## 1 Introduction

-This project contains backend source code for ShopYourLinks, a [Shop Your Likes](https://shopyourlikes.com/) competitor to [Linktree](https://linktr.ee/).
+This project contains the backend source code for ShopYourLinks, a [Shop Your Likes](https://shopyourlikes.com/) competitor to [Linktree](https://linktr.ee/).
 This document contains high-level information about this repository as well as set-up and run instructions for the backend microservice.

 ### 1.2 Maintainers